 - Employees and sick leave

-- Supporting staff and volunteers to work from home
+- Supporting staff to work from home

 NCVO: Contingency planning and financial implications